Dev-Robin/Dev-Robin/README.md

 - 👋 Hi, I’m @Dev-Robin
-- 👀 I’m interested in programming and playing video games
+- 👀 I’m interested in programming, Linux and playing video games
-- 🌱 I’m currently learning programming in c++
+- 🌱 I’m currently learning programming in Rust
 - 💞️ I’m looking to collaborate on I'm currently not looking to collaborate
 - 📫 How to reach me